-

 We know circumstances change, and you can amend your Will at any time.
 We never ask you to tell us whether you have left us a gift in your Will, although we're always very happy to hear from you, so we can say thank you.

-There are three types of gift you can leave in your Will:
+There are three types of gifts you can leave Walking With The Wounded:

 - A share of your estate after all other gifts and expenses have been paid.
 These gifts are very important to us as they usually increase in value over time.
 This also means you're less likely to need to amend it in the future.